Hay is an essential part of your guinea pig’s diet. In fact, hay should consist of 80% of your guinea pig’s daily food intake.

 Is Western Timothy Hay the Same as Timothy Hay?

 Yes, Oxbow’s Western Timothy hay is the same as regular timothy hay.
 Oxbow’s brand of Western timothy hay is one of the most popular types of hay for small animals.

 Orchard Grass Hay for Guinea Pigs

 Orchard grass hay is another great alternative to timothy hay.
-Orchard hay is a suitable hay for guinea pigs young and old, and can be free fed on a daily basis.
-Like timothy, orchard hay is nutrient rich and low in calcium.
+Orchard hay is suitable for guinea pigs young and old and can be free fed on a daily basis.
+Like timothy, orchard hay is nutrient-rich and low in calcium.
 Orchard grass is often softer than timothy, so it may encourage fussy guinea pigs to eat more hay.